Ä¢¹½ÊÓÆµ

 New Hebron is a blue-collar town, with 36.41% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, New Hebron is a town of professionals, construction workers and builders, and service providers.
 There are especially a lot of people living in New Hebron who work in healthcare (15.90%), teaching (12.31%), and maintenance occupations (9.23%).

-New Hebron’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, New Hebron’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 As is often the case in a small town, New Hebron doesn't have a public transportation system that people use for their commute.